Novel coronavirus (COVID-19) update

 - be aware marine creatures may exist within the enclosure

-- do not attempt to swim to pontoons or enclosure boundaries
+- do not attempt to swim to enclosure boundaries

-Young children love Council's first wet play area at the Rockpools, Broadwater Parklands in Southport (opposite Australia Fair).
-The park is designed around the theme of Southport's culture and environment with cool water fountains and vibrant marine-themed equipment.
-Barbecues, swimming enclosure, playgrounds and convenient parking available.
-Visit GC Parks to see a video of the Rockpools and find out more about Broadwater Parklands.
+Young children love the City's first wet play area at the Rockpools, Broadwater Parklands in Southport (opposite Australia Fair).
+The park is designed around the theme of Southport's culture and environment with water fountains and vibrant marine-themed equipment.
+Barbecues, playgrounds and convenient parking are available.
+The Southport swimming enclosure is a short stroll to the south.

-For those fishing enthusiasts, the area provides access to a boat ramp and fishing spots.
-Harley Park swimming Lagoon is flood-lit in the evenings for the convenience of patrons.
+For fishing enthusiasts, the area provides access to a boat ramp and fishing spots.
+Harley Park swimming lagoon is flood-lit in the evenings for the convenience of patrons.

-The Evandale swimming lagoon is located behind the Gold Coast City Council Chambers at Bundall Road.
+The HOTA Parklands swimming lagoon is located behind the City's Council Chambers, off Bundall Road.
 The lagoon offers a sheltered swimming environment with adjacent beach and recreational areas.
 Surrounding amenities include toilets and showers, picnic areas with barbeques and shaded seating.
+For more information on the facilities available, visit the HOTA Parklands page.